anmagx/frankentrack/README.md

 **Hardware**

 Basically anything that will give you csv-structured data over a serial port will work.
-The outlined example assumes an Arduino Nano (connected via USB-C) and an MPU6500 IMU communicating over Serial at 250000 Baud.
+The setup in the video uses the following components:

+* Arduino Nano
+* MPU6500
+* Single 940nm IR-LED (wired to 5V using 150Ohm Resistor)
+* PS3 Eye camera

 Required data structure: